barsoom/devbook/styleguide/css/README.md

 This styleguide intentionally addresses both higher-level structure and lower-level details, based on the current needs of our team.

 ---
+### Frameworks and libraries

+Avoid Twitter Bootstrap for non-trivial sites.
+It is a UI toolkit, not (just) a framework.
+It can be hard to override sensibly.

+---
 ### File structure

 The root stylesheet is named `application.scss` (possibly namespaced, e.g. `admin/application.scss`).